 Further Reading

-Tim Kendall has also put much of this information into a Visitors Guide; this handbook designed for visitors is designed for visitors to the site, but it’s useful for anyone interested in the site.
-See: Jebel Barkal Visitors Guide.
+Tim Kendall has also put much of this information into Jebel Barkal Visitor’s Guide.
+This handbook is designed for visitors to the site, but it’s useful for anyone interested who’s interested.

 There are many specialized publications about the site.
 Some of George Reisner’s original publications, from his excavations of 1916-1920, are available online: